Restaurant Manager Duties Checklist

 2. Hiring and training your crew

 One of the biggest keys to your success is your people.
 The cooks, the servers, and even the bussers are all part of your brand.
 It’s why hiring is so critical.
 And you don’t just need the right people on the boat; you also need to train them.
 Proper onboarding and ongoing training are essential to keep staff engaged and performing at a high level.
 Delighting customers starts by finding the right team members.
 Choose them wisely and train them well.
-Hiring and training is one of the more critical restaurant manager duties, because it’s ultimately the staff members and team members who are the boots on the ground making sure customers are satisfied.
+Hiring and training are two of the more critical duties of a restaurant manager because, ultimately, the staff and team members are the boots on the ground, ensuring customers are satisfied.

 3. Having a handle on human resources

 Human resources is essential inside a restaurant.
 How will you handle disputes between staff members?
 What about a potential altercation between a staff member and a customer?
 Will you have to take disciplinary action against a staff member for theft or disorderly conduct?
-In a perfect world, you’d never have to, but the reality is that sooner or later an issue that involves human resources will arise.
+In a perfect world, you’d never have to, but the reality is that an issue involving human resources will arise sooner or later.
 Be ready, and make sure it’s well understood as one of the top restaurant manager duties.

 Need help?
 Check out our HR and staffing software for restaurants.